 The World Factbook ist eine Informationsbroschüre der Central Intelligence Agency (CIA), welche regelmäßig und beständig aktualisiert wird.
 Sie beinhaltet inzwischen die wichtigsten Informationen zu gut 267 Ländern oder Völkern.

-Seit etlichen Jahren ist sie auch im WWW auf der CIA Website zu finden.
+Seit etlichen Jahren ist sie auch im World Wide Web auf der CIA Website zu finden.
 Der untenstehende Artikel ist wohl einer etwas älteren Version des World Factbooks entnommen und zwischenzeitlich auch durch eine aktuellere Ausgabe ersetzt.

 Ich wünsche dennoch viel Spaß beim Lesen.

 France is a medium-sized foreign country situated in the continent of Europe.
 It is an important member of the world community, though not nearly as important as it thinks.
 It is bounded by Germany, Spain, Switzerland and some smaller nations of no particular consequence and with not very good shopping.

 France is a very old country with many treasures, such as the Louvre and EuroDisney.
 Among its contributions to western civilization are champagne, Camembert cheese and the guillotine.

 Although France likes to think of itself as a modern nation, air conditioning is little used and it is next to impossible to get decent Mexican food.
 One continuing exasperation for American visitors is that the people willfully persist in speaking French, many will speak English if shouted at.
 As in any foreign country, watch your change at all times.